Principles of Physics

 At the completion of this subject students will have:

-- a working knowledge of the fundamentals of physics
+- in-depth knowledge of the fundamentals of physics

 Assessment in this subject is designed to facilitate student learning on a continual basis.
 There are 5 multiple choice tests to help students consolidate their knowledge.
 Two assignments of a problem solving type help students develop their problem solving skills and one assignment where students write a scientific report based on a small proof-of-concept experiment, develops their experimental design and communication skills.
 Self-tests on the unit website allow students to practice what they learn, without penalty.
 The final exam focuses on understanding and problem solving.
 Students can do more than the minimum amount of work to get a better understanding of the material by working through the questions and problems at the end of each chapter in the textbook.